1. Gautama Buddha was born in __________.

 Explanation: Teachings were orally compiled here.

-29. The Second Buddhist Council was held at:
+29. The Second Buddhist Council was held at__________.

 A) Rajgir